-If you had used a pump before, how many times did you have to unclog the impeller after a storm before it could function again?
+If you had used a submersible sump pump before, how many times did you have to unclog the impeller after a storm before it could function again?
 Well, Mighty-mate has been tested for commercial and domestic wastewater.
 It can deal with spherical solids of ½ inch of diameter!
 Simply put, it won’t give in to solids without a fight!

 You’d want this guy by your side against any inclement weather for many years.
 Mighty-mate was built to oblige that wish.
 Its stainless-steel fasteners and a unique epoxy coated cast iron finish.
 These specified materials make it crazy durable, yet it runs without making a noise.

 This submersible sump pump operates at a 3/10 HP and can lift 2580 gallons per hour.
 Although this may not be as powerful as some other submersible sump pumps but compared to its price, it’s an absolute steal!
 Honestly, the numbers don’t do the pump justice as it works efficiently for many years.

 The pump can be used in a sewer or septic tanks, and it can pump out clear water like a dream.
 No wonder why it has some of the best sump pumps review!